How to comply with Working Time Regulations, and protect your employees

 If an employee's health is affected by night work they should, where reasonably practicable, be offered alternative suitable day work.
 The

-ACAS website has more information on working night shifts.
+Advisory, Conciliation and Arbitration Service (ACAS) website has more information on working night shifts.

 You can find out more about managing shift work on the Health and Safety Executive (HSE) site.